wolffshots/esp32-warm-water/README.md

 └── README.md                   this file
 ```

-For more information on structure and contents of ESP-IDF projects, please refer to Section [Build System](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html) of the ESP-IDF Programming Guide.
+for more information on structure and contents of esp-idf projects, please refer to Section [Build System](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html) of the esp-idf programming guide.

-## Troubleshooting
+## troubleshooting

-* Program upload failure
+* program upload failure

-    * Hardware connection is not correct: run `idf.py -p PORT monitor`, and reboot your board to see if there are any output logs.
+    * hardware connection is not correct: run `idf.py -p PORT monitor`, and reboot your board to see if there are any output logs.
-    * The baud rate for downloading is too high: lower your baud rate in the `menuconfig` menu, and try again.
+    * the baud rate for downloading is too high: lower your baud rate in the `menuconfig` menu, and try again.

-# Helpful commands
+# helpful commands
 - ```git submodule update --remote --recursive``` - updates the checked out modules to the most recent commit to their main branch

-# Todo
+# todo

 - [ ] implement general gpio (built in led)
 - [ ] implement owb